 Weglot is an easier and faster way to handle all of your PrestaShop translations.

 Simple setup: Connect Weglot and we’ll do the rest.
 No coding required and no worries about untranslated content

-- Complete translation of your website: Weglot detects all your content, metadata and images included and seamlessly translates it
+Complete translation of your website: Weglot detects all your content—metadata and images included—and translates it.

-Then, specify the original language of your website (the language your PrestaShop website was originally created in) and then the languages you want to translate it into.
+Then, specify the original language of your website (the language you created it in), and the languages you want to translate it into.

 Click “Next” to go to the next step.

 In this step, you’ll add new DNS entries to your DNS record.

 Go to your Domain Name System provider (you’re probably using one like GoDaddy, 1&1, Gandhi, etc), and find the DNS settings.
 Once there, you should be able to add new entries in the “Type” field, which you should fill out as “CNAME.”
 You’ll need to do this for each of the languages you’re translating your site into, accompanied by the two-letter language code (the example above shows “fr” for French and “de” for German) for that language’s subdomain.